salmer/CppDeveloperRoadmap/English/Books/Overview.md

 # :books: Books and sources

-These articles will help you find your way to study C++.
-All books are divided according to suitable grades.
-It's recommended to check suitable books corresponding to your current grade and choose those that fit you the best.
-The presented library does not concentrate on books related to any specific domain area or highly specialized areas.
-The idea of this project is to help people acquire generic knowledge about C++ and software development.
-If you are looking for specified materials, we recommend you contact experts in an area you are interested in.
+This guide presents a collection of books for learning C++, divided into appropriate levels of difficulty.
+It is suggested to determine your current proficiency and select books that match it.
+The focus of this guide is to provide a general understanding of C++ and software development, rather than covering specialized topics.
+If you are searching for more specific information, it is advised to reach out to experts in your area of interest.

 - :blue_book: [PreJunior](PreJunior.md)
 - :green_book: [Junior](Junior.md)